 Recognizing that there needed to be more structure than the self-certification of compliance with NIST SP 800-171, the Department of Defense began developing what would become the Cybersecurity Maturity Model Certification (CMMC).

 What Is CMMC Compliance?

 In developing the CMMC, the DoD recognized that not all contractors have the bandwidth to develop security programs on par with a prime and nor should they have to.
 Recognizing that contractors’ security should be dependant on the form and caliber of controlled unclassified information (CUI) that they are working with, the CMMC is a tiered model.
-Ranging from Tier 1 (Basic Cyber Hygiene) to Tier 5 (Advanced/Progressive), the levels are designed to enable vendors to meet the requirements necessary for the dod contracts they are bidding for rather than having to invest in unnecessary requirements meant for a higher bid.
+Ranging from Tier 1 (Basic Cyber Hygiene) to Tier 5 (Advanced/Progressive), these maturity levels are designed to enable vendors to meet the requirements necessary for good cyber hygiene with the dod contracts they are bidding for rather than having to invest in unnecessary requirements meant for a higher bid.

 The CMMC has been developed in partnership with academia (Johns Hopkins and Carnegie Mellon) and industry leaders in the form of a listening tour and draws from a library of standards and frameworks, including NIST SP 800-171 and the NIST Cybersecurity Framework.

 The Cybersecurity Maturity Model Certification introduces new terminology to classify what most information security practitioners will recognize as categories, control families, and security controls.
-In the CMMC, one will recognize what are called “Domains” as categories and subcategories from NIST SP 800-53:
+In the CMMC, one will recognize what are called “Domains” as categories and subcategories from NIST SP 800-53 for protecting CUI:

 From there, each Domain has a collection of “Capabilities” that bear resemblance to control families in other frameworks like SP 800-171 and the CSF.
 Finally, the capabilities have specific “Practices and Processes” associated with them and security leaders can see these as more granular controls.